You can report a problem with a roadworks site so we can take action or send your report to the relevant Highway Authority.

 We've signed up to the London Permit Scheme for improved coordination of roadworks.

-London Permit Scheme first year evaluation report
+London Permit Scheme document

 If you need to erect scaffolding, cranes or place skips or any other structure on any of the roads we look after, you will need to apply for a highway licence.